 As we are all continuously warned by our doctors, high cholesterol levels are seriously bad for health as it can cause blood clots and a whole host of other medical problems.
 While chocolates do have some fat – caused by the cocoa butter used – our body metabolizes it in a different way so that the fat becomes “good fat” rather than harmful.

 Antioxidants are really important to our diet as they work to help our body fight diseases such as cancer.

 While chocolate can’t prevent cancer, the antioxidant it contains is vital to our body’s oxidation process.
-Dark chocolate, in particular, contains hefty amounts of disease fighting flavenoids – which are also found in red wine and many fruits – which are present in chocolate more than than in any other food.
+Dark chocolate, in particular, contains hefty amounts of disease-fighting flavenoids – which are also found in red wine and many fruits – which are present in chocolate more than in any other food.